WolfnChaos/Capstone-Modeling-Earthquake-Damage/README.md

 ## Final Model Evaluation

 With the recall test score being 70.8% the k neighors classifer is still the best model after using grid scearch to hyperparameter tune.
 With the first simple model being 61.5% that is an impovement of 9.3%.
+Using this current model we can classify a Napal building's damage grade level, if and only 29.2% of the time will the building be misclassified as a lower level if and when another major earthquake occurs.

 ![cm_gs](Images/cm_gs.png)